The US promoted Health Maintenance Organizations (HMOs), and people wanted HMOs to be a part of the Medicare program.

 Enrollees in Medicare Advantage may have to pay a monthly premium in addition to Original Medicare Part B (but this depends on the population demographics of that region).

-Medicare Advantage plans are required to offer the same package that covers everything Original Medicare covers but not necessarily in the same way (i.e. they can offer lower copayment for doctor visits to balance out plans that require higher out-of-pocket costs.)
+[i class=”fa-arrow-circle-right”] Medicare Advantage plans are required to offer the same package that covers everything Original Medicare covers but not necessarily in the same way (i.e., they can offer lower copayment for doctor visits to balance out plans that require higher out-of-pocket costs.)
 They may use the capitation amount to offer supplemental benefits.
-However, the insurer pays for 100% of services once maximum out-of-pocket costs are reached.
+However, the insurer pays for 100% of services once the individual reaches the maximum out-of-pocket costs.

-Medicare Advantage must cover out-of-network costs if those procedures and tests are covered by Traditional Medicare.
+[i class=”fa-arrow-circle-right”] Medicare Advantage must cover out-of-network costs if Traditional Medicare covers those procedures and tests.

 In 2013, Medicare Advantage enrollees consisted of 14.4 million Americans (28% of all Medicare beneficiaries.)
 This is a 30% increase from 11.1 million in 2010.